 Where to stay in Castle Combe

-The Castle Inn* is a more affordable option in a classic Cotswolds pub and B&B which is part of Exclusive Collection hotel group alongside the Manor House.
-The building which houses it was built in the 12th century and was once used as a retreat by Oliver Cromwell.
-It has 12 bedrooms and plenty of character from its exposed beams, log fires and antique furniture.
+The Castle Inn* is a more affordable option, in a classic Cotswolds pub bed and breakfast which is part of the Exclusive Collection hotel group alongside the Manor House.
+The inn was built in the 12th century and was once used as a retreat by Oliver Cromwell.
+It has guest 12 bedrooms with plenty of character from exposed beams, log fires and antique furniture.

-The Gates* is opposite the Market Cross in the heart of the village.
-Some parts of the building date back to medieval times, but it’s been restored and modernised while keeping its original character.
+The Gates* sits opposite the Market Cross in the heart of the village.
+Some parts of the building date back to the medieval period, but it’s been restored and modernised while keeping its original character.
 It sleeps six in three bedrooms, one of which comes with a freestanding bath and stained-glass window.
 There’s also a well-equipped kitchen-diner and a lounge with woodburner.

 Or Stable Cottage* is a converted 17th-century stable with vaulted ceiling and thick stone walls, in a quiet lane close to the village centre with off-road parking.
 It’s all on one level, with one bedroom, an open-plan living space, kitchen and small outdoor area, and is good value for the area.